tjaard123/templates/README.md

 ## Deployment

-I've created some helper scripts to deploy your docker image to ECR
+I've created some helper scripts to deploy your docker image to ECR.

 **Inside scripts directory:**
 ```sh